alanng10/class-lang/Docue/Article/Word/a.md

 Word "more" has meaning that is reverse less.

+Word "match" has meaning that is matched entity.

 Word "body" has meaning that is after head.

 Word "pass" has meaning that is result valid.